cyberclvn/learning-code/README.md

-# personal-learning-C
+# learning-code
-Learning C code to learn how computers works
+A repo to exercises i made while learning some programing languages